-Fortunately, more of us have been called to action by the horse advocates.
 Like you and others, I’ve been actively advocating against horse slaughter and against the BLM stampedes by bounty hunters in helicopters–followed by horrifying conditions in holding pens (see photo below).
 But something about seeing these beautiful animals again through new eyes inspired me to push even harder for reforms that will end the abuse of the animals and the taxpayers.
 If everyone could see these magnificent creatures living unbridled lives in the wilds of the West–especially the policymakers in Washington, DC, who seem to be blind to the public will and the best use of public funds.

 It’s a complicated issue.
 But we’re talking about public lands and public property.
 We’re talking about taxpayer dollars being used to subsidize the private interests of a few oil and gas companies, agricultural interests and a few hunters.
 We have a wild horse and burro program that is misguided at best.
 Even the National Academy of Sciences has recommended ending the program and the Government Accounting Office has documented the waste.
 The time for reform is now.